semaphoreci/docs/docs/ci-cd-environment/sem-service-managing-databases-and-services-on-linux.md

+# sem-service: Managing databases and services on Linux

 The `sem-service` is a utility on Linux based virtual machines for starting, stopping and getting the status of background services.
 Started services will listen on 0.0.0.0 and their default port.
 The 0.0.0.0 IP address includes all